{{flagHref}}

 Solid

-Definite shape and volume; low entropy
+Fixed shape and volume, low entropy

-Ice at 0°C and 1 atm
+Ice at 0 °C and 1 atm

 Liquid

-Definite volume; shape conforms to the container
+Definite volume, shape adapts to container

-Water at 25°C and 1 atm
+Water at 25 °C and 1 atm

 Gas

-No fixed shape or volume; high entropy
+No fixed shape or volume, high entropy

-Water vapour at 100°C and 1 atm
+Water vapour at 100 °C and 1 atm

-Triple point
+Triple Point

-0.01°C and 0.006 atm for water
+0.01 °C and 0.006 atm for water

-Critical point
+Critical Point

-374°C and 218 atm for water
+374 °C and 218 atm for water

 Frequently Asked Questions

-What occurs at the critical point in a phase diagram?
+What happens at the critical point?

-Are phase diagrams applicable to mixtures or only to pure substances?
+Are phase diagrams applicable to mixtures?

 About the author